-Atomic mass of Ti is about 48 g mol-1.
-Ti is a transition metal with a shining silvery color.
-It is strong but has low density, also corrosion resistant and durable.
-It has a higher melting point of 1668 oC.
+Atomic mass of this element is about 48 g mol-1.
+It is a transition metal with a shining silvery colour.
+Further, it is strong but has low density, also corrosion resistant and durable.
+It also has a higher melting point of 1668 oC.
 Titanium is paramagnetic and has low electrical and thermal conductivities.
-Availability of pure Ti is rare, since it is reactive with oxygen.
-The formed titanium dioxide layer acts as a protective layer on Ti and prevents it from corrosion.
+Availability of pure metal is rare since it is reactive with oxygen.
+There, it can form titanium oxide upon reacting with oxygen.
+Thus, this titanium dioxide layer acts as a protective layer on this metal and prevents it from corrosion.
 Titanium dioxide is very useful in paper, paint and plastic manufacturing industries.
-Though Ti is soluble in concentrated acids, it is non-reactive with dilute inorganic and organic acids.
+Though titanium metal is soluble in concentrated acids, it is non-reactive with dilute inorganic and organic acids.

-What is the difference between Titanium and Platinum?
+What is the Difference Between Titanium and Platinum?

 Titanium is a chemical element with the atomic number 22, and the symbol Ti and Platinum or Pt is the transition metal with the atomic number 78.
 The key difference between titanium and platinum is that platinum doesn’t oxidize at any temperature, whereas titanium oxidizes and forms titanium dioxide.